melizalab/decoding/README.md

-# Decoding
+# Preconstruct

-The `decoding` module creates a dataset that is arranged to facilitate neural decoding, i.e. reconstructing a stimulus given the neural response that it induces.
+The `preconstruct` module creates a dataset that is arranged to facilitate neural decoding, i.e. reconstructing a stimulus given the neural response that it induces.